jsarchibald/cs50/exercises/week8.md

 It would also be useful to use some classes and IDs to help with the CSS and JavaScript manipulation of this project.
 Maybe `.ball`, `.blue-center`, `#prediction`?

 - *Wait, what?
-Dots and hashtags, I'm lost.* The dots (e.g., `.ball`) indicate classes -- there can be multiple elements in an HTML document with the same class.
-The hashtags (e.g., `#prediction`) indicate IDs -- there can only be one element with a particular ID in an HTML document.
+Dots and hashtags, I'm lost.* The dots (e.g., `.ball`) indicate [classes](https://www.w3schools.com/html/html_classes.asp) -- there can be multiple elements in an HTML document with the same class.
+The hashtags (e.g., `#prediction`) indicate [IDs](https://www.w3schools.com/html/html_id.asp) -- there can only be one element with a particular ID in an HTML document.
 IDs are unique.

 Here's a question you might be asking: why use classes vs. IDs in this case?
 Like, if we wanted multiple Magic 8 Balls on this page, we'd want `prediction` to be a class, *not* an ID (because there would be multiple in the document).
 If there's only one, we'd maybe want `ball` and `blue-center` to be IDs.
 The reason in this case is an arbitrary design decision on my part: maybe I want to reuse the styling from `.ball` and `.blue-center`, so those should be classes.
 For `#prediction`, I'm just using it to make my JavaScript a little simpler, so a unique ID is just fine.
-(I also wanted to show how to access by both class and ID in JavaScript, so there's a pedagogical reason at hand as well.)
+(I also wanted to show how to access elements by both class and ID in JavaScript, so there's a pedagogical reason at hand as well.)

 **Take a second to think about how you'd write this code.**